top of page

 A long-disused relic of the war between the railway and the canal company is this dock, built by the railway company alongside the canal locks where they emptied into the River Mersey, 1963-2026.

-The district was described in 1841 the Census:
+The district was described in the 1841 Census as:

 ‘Widnes Dock where families of the ‘flatmen’, a very low class, unsettled in their behaviour, pass much of the time on the ‘flats’ or ‘barges’.
 Picture taken 1920's.